 German Late Baroque Furniture from ca.1700-1730

 Furniture of this period in Germany is still to be found.
-Commodes came into fashion around this time and can be found in solid oak, cherry and pine which would have been painted.
+Commodes came into fashion around this time and can be found in solid oak, cherry and pine.
+The pine pieces would have been painted.
 Then of course there were veneered versions often on a pine ground wood and veneered with walnut and various fruit woods, with boarders, ribbons or marquetry.